 These children sleep wherever they can (riverbanks, public squares, abandoned houses) and form groups that move around various areas of the city.
 In most cases, these children engage in illicit activities such as theft or deception.
 Dirty, ragged, with very poor health, they are mostly dedicated to consuming drugs such as basic cocaine paste or inhaling solvents such as terokal, exposing themselves to dependency and subsequently severe brain damage.

-Unfortunately, the Peruvian government does not have the resources to solve the problem of child crime.
+Unfortunately, the Peruvian government does not have the resources to solve the problem of juvenile delinquency.

 CIMA relies entirely on the support of people like you.
-To learn more about our Casa Hogar and how to join our family, go to the link “Help us help”.
+To learn more about our Home and how to join our family, please visit the "Help Us Help" link.

 At the CIMA home, we work dedicatedly and efficiently, but we need to ask for donations to remain operational.
 Help us help today when the children need it and they will be grateful.

 Without the help of transparent and serious organizations like CIMA, these children would have no hope.
 CIMA was founded on the principle of giving hope to children and adolescents, without which they would be abandoned on the streets facing terrible consequences.
 CIMA is hope for these children and for Peru.